Page 192 - SUMMARIES OF GIOVANNI BOCCACCIO’S DECAMEON : A Visionary Journey In 100 Stories And 100 Etchings By Petru Russu

 A Game of Wits: Salabaetto’s Revenge

-Salabaetto, a merchant from Florence, arrives in Palermo with a
+Salabaetto, a modest Florentine merchant, arrives in Palermo with his

 BOLD CONTRASTS AND